MaxHalford/eaopt/README.md

 #### Steady state model

 The steady state model differs from the generational model in that the entire population isn't replaced between each generations.
 Instead of adding the children of the selected parents into the next generation, the 2 best individuals out of the two parents and two children are added back into the population so that the population size remains constant.
 However, one may also replace the parents with the children regardless of their fitness.
 This method has the advantage of not having to evaluate the newly generated offsprings.
-Whatsmore, crossover often generates individuals who are sub-par but who have a lot of potential; giving individuals generated from crossover a chance can be beneficial on the long run.
+Whats more, crossover often generates individuals who are sub-par but who have a lot of potential; giving individuals generated from crossover a chance can be beneficial on the long run.

 <div align="center">
   <img src="https://docs.google.com/drawings/d/e/2PACX-1vTTk7b1QS67CZTr7-ksBMlk_cIDhm2YMZjemmrhXbLei5_VgvXCsINCLu8uia3ea6Ouj9I3V5HcZUwS/pub?w=962&h=499" alt="steady-state" width="70%" />